antkorwin/xsync/README.md

 XSync is a thread-safe mutex factory, that provide ability to synchronize by the value of the object(not by the object).

-And you can use it for all type of object which you need.
+And you can use it for all type of objects which you need.

 ![XSync mutex behavior](http://antkorwin.com/concurrency/diag-0672834a7737bb323990aabe3bcb5ce6.png)